Continuing Education Activity

 Standard theatre preparations are undertaken regardless of the tympanoplasty technique used.
 Prophylactic antibiotics are commonly administered (although less so during endoscopic surgery).
 The patient lies supine on the operating table; a head ring is used to provide stability.
 If required, the patient’s hair will be shaved in the postauricular region.
 Local infiltration (lidocaine with adrenaline) is administered, and local hemostasis must be achieved.
 The ear canal is examined and cleaned as necessary, and the TM perforation and ossicles are assessed under microscopic or endoscopic vision prior to commencing with the procedure.

-Temporalis fascia is more commonly used in practice than cartilage, and success rates of using this graft in tympanoplasty range between 93% to 97%; however, for increased stability, cartilage and perichondrium can be harvested by making an incision through the medial side of the tragal skin, perichondrium, and cartilage.
-Whilst the use of cartilage has been found to be more successful than temporal fascia, mostly because its high tensile strength makes it more resistant to shrinkage, doubts have been raised regarding sound conduction properties due to its rigid quality and potential to be misidentified as cholesteatoma postoperatively.
+Temporalis fascia is more commonly used in practice than cartilage by most surgeons, and success rates of using this graft in tympanoplasty range between 93% to 97%.
+However, in situations calling for increased stability, such as multiply-recurrent perforations or high-risk patients, cartilage and perichondrium can be harvested by making an incision through the medial side of the tragal skin, perichondrium, and cartilage.
+Whilst the use of cartilage has been found to be more successful than temporal fascia, mostly because its high tensile strength makes it more resistant to shrinkage, occasional doubts have been raised regarding sound conduction properties due to its rigid quality (resulting in a potential mild, low-frequency, conductive hearing loss from a mass effect) and potential to be misidentified as cholesteatoma postoperatively.

 Endoscopic tympanoplasty is performed using a transcanal approach.
 As before, the edges of the perforation are de-epithelized as necessary.
 An incision is made in the ear canal (endaural, lateral circumferential, or swing door), allowing the tympanomeatal flap and annulus to be elevated, creating access to the middle ear.
 The malleus is peeled off the TM, and at this stage, the ossicular chain is repaired (ossiculoplasty) if required.
 The prepared graft is placed medially to the TM remnant and lateral to the malleus.
 Gel foam sponges are inserted into the middle and outer ear canal.
 More recently, a ‘butterfly cartilage tympanoplasty technique’ has been described in the literature, which does not require a tympanomeatal flap to be raised.
-A graft is placed transcranally, medial to the TM, and once a satisfactory position has been achieved, gel foam sponges are arranged around the border of the graft.
+A graft is placed into the perforation after creating cartilaginous pseudo-flanges, with one flange medial to the TM and the other lateral.
+Once a satisfactory position has been achieved, gel foam sponges are arranged around the border of the graft.